Spinach Feta Casserole with Brown Rice

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I made a lot of changes in the original recipe to make this lower-glycemic and suitable for the original South Beach, including using brown rice, leaving out the butter, using less cheese and switching some of it for lower-fat Feta cheese, and increasing the proportion of spinach to other ingredients.
+I made a lot of changes in the original recipe to make this Spinach Feta Casserole lower-glycemic and suitable for the original South Beach, including using brown rice, leaving out the butter, using less cheese, and increasing the proportion of spinach to other ingredients.
 With my changes, this would be okay for phase 2 or 3 of South Beach.
 With brown rice this recipe has about 27 net carbs per servings, so it’s probably a splurge on carbs for a stricter low-carb eating plan.

 Find More Recipes Like This One: